vaadin/vaadin-icons-addon/README.md

 * Add the add-on to your Vaadin project.
 * Download the font files from [https://vaadin.com/font-icons/download](https://vaadin.com/font-icons/download).
+* Copy the font files under `fonts` subdirectory in your theme.
 * Add following lines to your theme.
 ```
 @font-face {